 Low Dose Naltrexone: An Inexpensive Medicine for Many Ills?

-Since my first days of learning about Low Dose Naltrexone (LDN) as a medical student to now–nearly 15 years later as a licensed physician–I have witnessed this safe, non-toxic, and inexpensive drug help thousands of patients find an answer to their health issues.
+Since my first days of learning about Low Dose Naltrexone (LDN) as a medical student, I have witnessed its benefits.
+Nearly 15 years later as a licensed physician, I have seen the safe, non-toxic, and inexpensive drug, LDN, help thousands.
 The more published research I come across, it’s clear that I am not alone.

-Earlier this year, MedScape published an insightful article combining the experiences of various physicians all across the world reporting positive outcomes for patients with a variety of conditions using LDN.
-Specifically, the article cites two major sources reflecting similar successes my patients have reported: the BMJ Case Reports and a Norway documentary entitled ‘Our Small Country.’
+This year, MedScape published an insightful article combining the experiences of various physicians reporting positive outcomes for patients using LDN.
+Specifically, the article cites two major sources reflecting similar successes my patients have reported.
+These sources are the BMJ Case Reports and a Norway documentary titled ‘Our Small Country.’

 BMJ Case Reports: These 2020 reports cite patient stories of LDN usage to relieve joint pain, fatigue, cognitive impairment, and post-exertional malaise in patients with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
 As stated in the article, “responses to LDN varied from a ‘life-changing’ full recovery of function to partial improvements in pain and sleep.”

-Norway Documentary – Our Small Country: This 2013 television documentary cites LDN for relief from symptoms associated with multiple sclerosis and fibromyalgia.
+Norway Documentary – Our Small Country: This television documentary cites LDN for relief from symptoms associated with multiple sclerosis and fibromyalgia.
 Per MedScape and anecdotal reports, “about 15,297 patients, or 0.3% of the country’s population, was prescribed LDN by physicians following the airing of the documentary.
-Over the next year, there were dramatic drops in prescriptions for high-cost drugs used in the treatment of rheumatoid and seropositive arthritis, inflammatory bowel disease, epilepsy, psychotic conditions, and depression.”
+Over the next year, prescriptions dropped for high-cost drugs that doctors use in the treatment of rheumatoid and seropositive arthritis, inflammatory bowel disease, epilepsy, psychotic conditions, and depression.”

-In addition to the many benefits of LDN, MedScape further suggests that LDN’s relatively inexpensive cost (averaging $25-$65/month) further positions it as “a low-cost and safe alternative treatment for several chronic neurologic, rheumatologic, psychiatric, and gastrointestinal inflammatory conditions.”
+In addition to its many benefits, MedScape suggests LDN’s cost (averaging $25-$65/month) is inexpensive.
+It positions LDN as “a low-cost and safe alternative treatment for several chronic neurologic, rheumatologic, psychiatric, and gastrointestinal inflammatory conditions.”

 Until next time!